 A joint Health and Care Research Wales, Social Care Wales and Health Education and Improvement Wales Research Careers Pathway Implementation Group has been tasked with overall responsibility for directing the overarching strategic and organisational responses across (a) strategy, funding, and leadership; (b) infrastructure; (c) culture and ecosystem and (d) communications, to progress high quality health and social care research capacity and capability development in Wales.
-In partnership, we will seek an approach that raises the profile of research careers in Wales and redresses disparities in researcher development opportunities, and promote a shared responsibility for development of research careers through enhanced collaboration amongst key stakeholders and infrastructure groups.
+In partnership, we will seek an approach that raises the profile of research careers in Wales and redresses longstanding disparities in researcher development opportunities particularly for non-medical staff, and promote a shared responsibility for development of research careers through enhanced collaboration amongst key stakeholders and infrastructure groups.